 A useful feature to reduce water usage.
 Auto start/stop machines use the trigger on the spray gun to start and stop the flow of water, rather than using a switch on the main machine.
 You can move into the position where you want to begin working before you start using water – saving water and detergent.

-If storage space is at a premium consider a model with integrated storage for lances and spray guns.
-Not only does this reduce the amount of space you'll need to store the washer, but it will mean all your tools are to hand – speeding up your cleaning task.
+If storage space in your home or garden buildings is at a premium, consider a model with integrated storage for lances and spray guns.
+Not only does this reduce the amount of space you'll need to store the washer, it will also mean all your tools are to hand – speeding up your cleaning task.

 Detergent tanks and systems

 Using the right detergent with your pressure washer will make cleaning quicker and easier, with longer-lasting results.
 Some models come with a detergent tank which allows you to pre-fill with the cleaner of your choice.
 Others use more sophisticated cleaning systems with interchangeable detergent bottles that allow you to quickly switch detergent as you move from one job to the next.
 Either way, look for a system that is compatible with the cleaners you’re most likely to use, and a control mechanism (usually a dial) so you can use just the right amount for the job.

 These are a great way to reduce your home water usage, as they allow you to draw water from a water butt or tank rather than a tap.
 These are ideal for homes with a rainwater collector in place, or occasions when a tap may be a long way off – such as larger gardens.
 Using a suction hose to run your pressure washer with rainwater also means that you can continue to use your washer during a hosepipe ban.

 Pick up a few accessories to get cleaning with your power washer.